Skip to main content

 With promptfoo, you can:

-• Score outputs automatically by defining expectations
+• Score outputs automatically by defining metrics

 • Use OpenAI, Anthropic, Azure, Google, HuggingFace, open-source models like Llama, or integrate custom API providers for any LLM API